The Shoreline experience

 Hours of Operation

-The Park is open from Mid-May to Mid-October, 9 am to 5 pm.
+The Park is open from Mid-May to Mid-October from dawn to dusk.
+The lighthouse and washrooms are open 10am to 6pm.
 No overnight camping permitted.

 Dogs are welcome but must be kept on a leash while in the Park and on the ocean floor.